mathesar-foundation/mathesar-wiki/docs/community/gsoc/proposal-phase/proposal-phase-gsoc-summit-session-minutes.md

 # GSoC proposal phase session minutes

 Note, fidelity of these notes is low.
 Copy-pasted from [another attendee's notes](https://iffmd.fz-juelich.de/oLcPHGrzQASxln4QJAsZZQ?view#).
+Written collaboratively by multiple attendee's during the session.

 mailed to Stephanie as copy and link 11:55, 2023-10-24,